ricokahler/sanity-codegen/packages/cli/README.md

    */
   // root: process.cwd(),
   /**
-   * You can directly provide a normalized instead of using a schema-def.json.
-   * A normalized schema (result of the `schemaNormalizer`)
+   * An array of extracted and normalized schema results from the
-   * @see schemaNormalizer
+   * `normalizeSchema` function
    */
-  // normalizedSchema: undefined,
+  // normalizedSchemas: undefined,
+  /**
+   * Ignores workspace schemas and excludes them from codegen.
+Useful if you
+   * have a workspace that mirrors another one in schema (e.g. for staging env) */
+  // ignoreSchemas: ['staging'],
   /**
    * Optionally provide a function that generates the typescript type identifer
    * from the sanity type name.
 Use this function to override the default and